Zzziwei/50.039-The-Theory-and-Practice-of-Deep-Learning-Y2021/README.md

     `venv/bin/activate`
     - Activate the virtualenv (Windows)
     `venv\Scripts\activate`
   c.
-Navigate out to the *app* folder.
-In the *app* folder, install the necessary libraries using
+Install the necessary libraries:
-    `pip install -r requirements.txt`
+    - Navigate out to the *app* folder.
+In the *app* folder `pip install -r requirements.txt`

 3. Run the application using: